DENIED DISABILITY? 1-844-4-DISABILITY

 What is Trichotillomania?

 Trichotillomania is a mental health disorder characterized by recurrent, irresistible urges to pull out one’s own hair, resulting in hair loss and significant distress or impairment in daily functioning.
-This hair pulling can occur from any part of the body, but most commonly affects the scalp, eyebrows, and eyelashes.
+This hair-pulling can occur from any part of the body but most commonly affects the scalp, eyebrows, and eyelashes.

 Does anxiety cause Trichotillomania?

 Anxiety can be a contributing factor in the development of trichotillomania, but it is not necessarily the sole cause of the disorder.
-Trichotillomania is a type of body-focused repetitive behavior (BFRB) that involves pulling out one’s own hair, which can lead to hair loss and other physical damage.
+Trichotillomania is a type of body-focused repetitive behaviour (BFRB) that involves pulling out one’s own hair, which can lead to hair loss and other physical damage.

 Can I get Disability Benefits for Trichotillomania?

-he question is difficult to answer.
+The question is difficult to answer.
 In a general sense, it would be difficult for someone who suffers from only trichotillomania (without a coorbid disorder) to qualify for long-term disability benefits.
 However, if someone with trichotillomania suffers from a comorbid condition such as a serious anxiety disorder or major depression – and can prove that he or she suffers from a total disability (or the inability to complete the substantial duties of your own job) as set out in their policy definition, then he or she may in fact qualify to receive monthly long-term disability benefits.

 How much does a disability lawyer cost?